Alysha Clark: Professional career

-Clark was drafted with the 17th overall pick in the second round of the 2010 WNBA Draft by the San Antonio Silver Stars, but did not make a roster that year or in 2011.
+Clark was drafted with the 17th overall pick in the second round of the 2010 WNBA draft by the San Antonio Silver Stars, but did not make a roster that year or in 2011.

+Besides playing in the WNBA, she during the off season played on Ramat Hasharon of the Israeli National League from 2010 to 2013 (and was awarded the Domestic Player of the Year Award and selected to the All-Israeli First team during her first year).
+In the 2014–15 and 2015–16 seasons, she played for the Maccabi Ashdod, and was named the Player of the Year, Forward of the Year, and a First Team all-star.
+Clark then played in Turkey followed by Poland for the next two years.
+In 2018–19 and 2019–20, she played in France.

 In 2012, she signed with the Seattle Storm.
+In 2019, she was named to the All-Defensive Second Team and in 2020 was chosen for the All-Defensive First Team.

 In 2018, Clark started every game of the Storm's WNBA Championship run.
 In Seattle's Western Conference Finals series against the Phoenix Mercury, Clark was the Storm's main choice to guard Diana Taurasi, and in the decisive Game 5, she also logged a double-double with 13 points and a team-high 13 rebounds.
 In the Storm's championship-clinching win in the WNBA Finals against the Washington Mystics, Clark led the team in playing time, and added 15 points.

 In February 2021, Clark signed with the Washington Mystics, but was ruled out of playing during the 2021 WNBA season due to a Lisfranc injury received while playing in France.

 In December 2022, Clark signed with the Israeli champions Elitzur Ramla, until the end of the season.
 She went back to training under Shira Halyon, who trained her in the past in the EuroCup.

+In February 2023, Clark signed with the Las Vegas Aces.
+On September 18, 2023, she won the WNBA Sixth Player of the Year Award.

+On February 9, 2025, Clark signed with the Seattle Storm, where she played the first nine years of her WNBA career.

+On August 5, 2025, Clark was traded back to the Washington Mystics, as Washington acquired Clark and Seattle’s 2026 first-round draft pick in exchange for Brittney Sykes.